debojjalb/SUE_Bounds/readme.md

 - **Bagchi, D.**, and Boyles, S. D. (2024, October). *Error Bounds for Stochastic User Equilibrium Traffic Assignment.* *In* _Institute for Operations Research and the Management Sciences (INFORMS) Annual Meeting 2024_, Seattle, USA.
 (TSL Invited session)

-The full MS thesis will by May 30th, 2025.
+The full MS thesis will by available May 30th, 2025.

 ---